Joy Giovanni: World Wrestling Entertainment (2004–2005)

 Despite being eliminated from The Diva Search, WWE hired Giovanni and she officially debuted on the Smackdown! brand in November 2004 as a massage therapist and also acted as a special guest timekeeper.
-On the November 11 episode of Smackdown!, Giovanni and Big Show hosted a Thanksgiving party, only to be confronted by Luther Reigns, who would hit Giovanni in the face with a pie, prompting a food fight in the ring.
-The following week on Smackdown! she was confronted by Luther Reigns again, who tried to force Giovanni to go on a date with him, causing Big Show to save Giovanni, this prompted Giovanni to become Big Show's valet and on-screen girlfriend accompanying him to the ring, cementing her in the main storyline of Smackdown!.
+On the November 25 episode of Smackdown!, Giovanni and Big Show hosted a Thanksgiving party, only to be confronted by Luther Reigns, who would hit Giovanni in the face with a pie, prompting a food fight in the ring.
+The following week on Smackdown! she was confronted by Reigns again, who tried to force Giovanni to go on a date with him, causing Show to save Giovanni, this prompted Giovanni to become Show's valet and on-screen girlfriend accompanying him to the ring, cementing her in the main storyline of Smackdown!.
 Giovanni began feuding with Amy Weber, they would get in to a catfight on the December 16 episode of Smackdown! after Giovanni gave John "Bradshaw" Layfield a candy cane at ringside.
-At Armageddon, Giovanni kissed Big Show wishing him good luck before his handicap match against Kurt Angle, Luther Reigns and Mark Jindrak, which Show won.
+At Armageddon, Giovanni kissed Show wishing him good luck before his handicap match against Kurt Angle, Luther Reigns and Mark Jindrak, which Show won.
 On the January 6 episode of Smackdown!
 Giovanni refused to sign Carlito's petition, resulting in him spitting an apple in her face.
 On the same episode of Smackdown!
-Kurt Angle was tricked in to walking in to Giovanni's locker room by Amy Weber, to scare her while she showered which caused Giovanni to run backstage in a towel, in to Big Show's arms.
+Kurt Angle was tricked in to walking in to Giovanni's locker room by Amy Weber, to scare her while she showered which caused Giovanni to run backstage in a towel, in to Show's arms.
 This resulted in Show chasing Angle to the ring in defense of Giovanni and attack him.
 It was then revealed as a trick by The Cabinet to get Show and Angle angry with each other.
-At the Royal Rumble, she was shown arriving to the arena with the Big Show.
+At the Royal Rumble, she was shown arriving to the arena with Show.
 On the January 13 episode of Smackdown!
-Giovanni and Weber would get in to another catfight, Smackdown! general manager Theodore Long would schedule a singles match between Giovanni and Weber, banning Big Show and John "Bradshaw" Layfield from ringside, Giovanni did not show up to the ring for her match therefore losing by forfeit to Weber.
-It was then revealed Giovanni was kidnapped by Kurt Angle, after she was discovered bound and gagged in John "Bradshaw" Layfield's limousine trunk to prevent the match from happening.
+Giovanni and Weber would get in to another catfight, Smackdown! general manager Theodore Long would schedule a singles match between Giovanni and Weber, banning Show and Layfield from ringside, Giovanni did not show up to the ring for her match therefore losing by forfeit to Weber.
+It was then revealed Giovanni was kidnapped by Angle, after she was discovered bound and gagged in Layfield's limousine trunk to prevent the match from happening.
 On the January 20 episode of Smackdown!
-Angle was forced to issue an open apology to Giovanni, but when Big Show came down to the ring, Angle tried to leave the arena only to be ushered back by The Cabinet, this turned out to be another ploy as Angle and The Cabinet all attacked Big Show.
+Angle was forced to issue an open apology to Giovanni, but when Show came down to the ring, Angle tried to leave the arena only to be ushered back by The Cabinet, this turned out to be another ploy as Angle and The Cabinet all attacked Show.
 On the January 27 episode of Smackdown!
 Giovanni threw a strawberry yoghurt in Weber's face after overhearing her badmouthing Giovanni to the other Smackdown! divas.
 The following week Giovanni hit Weber over the head with a fish bowl and attacked her, resulting in her being removed from the Smackdown! arena.
 After Weber's abrupt departure from WWE in February 2005 due to an alleged harassment incident during an overseas tour involving WWE superstars Edge and Randy Orton, their feud was suddenly dropped.
 Giovanni stated in a 2023 interview with Ring The Belle, that she and Weber were working towards a singles match at the 2005 No Way Out pay-per-view.